kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 50: January 11, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the Database section.
+And I started the SmartBrain connection to a database.

+**Thoughts**: Maybe I got very excited yesterday but I will definitely finish the course next week.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/1529594052a27a2ce586c1b09fb39b47bbaa246c)

+---

 ### Day 49: January 10, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finally finished the Server/Backend section.
 I started the Database section.